charliepeers/news/README.md

 ### How I would Improve This Project ###
 As of now errors just log to the console.
 I'd add user facing error states so users actually know when something breaks.

-NewsAPI has rate limits.
+NewsData has rate limits.
 I'd cache responses so the app doesn't hit the API on every refresh.

 The page is blank while data fetches.
 A spinner would make the wait feel shorter.

+Note: The quality of these articles is limited by the constraints of the free API tier.
+I prioritized the learning experience over the cost of a more expensive API.

 ## Happy reading! ##